 On Franchise Coaches Remaining Totally Involved

 Why do you think it is that franchise coaches remain totally involved throughout the process?
 C’mon.
 You know the answer.
 You can translate what “totally involved” means.
+Here is comes.
 Your coach is going to stay totally involved…

 So They Can Make Sure You Sign The Franchise Contract

-FYI: A signed franchise agreement (contract) along with a paid in full franchise fee means they get paid!
+FYI: A signed franchise agreement (contract) along with a paid in full franchise fee means they get paid (by the franchisor they’re contracted with)!
 You bet they’ll stay involved with you.
-You’ll hear from them a lot.
+As a matter of fact, you’ll hear from them a lot.
 They’ll stick to you like

 3 Franchise Coach Facts